 Bora Chung – DC APA Film Festival Photographer

 I was proud to capture the DC APA Film Festival, an amalgmation of artists actively reshaping our perception of Asian Americans.
 I have always held high regard for this film festival and in 2011 I had that opportunity.
 It’s about time we gave more recognition to organizations that not only entertain but educate.
-I am a DC based photographer and you can find more of my photographs on my website – www.borachung.com
+I am a DC based photographer anti bullying video you can find more of my photographs on my website – www.borachung.com

 Ron Sanchez – Your humble blogger